The Home Depot, Inc. (NYSE:HD) Shares Purchased by Pegasus Asset Management Inc.

-Pegasus Asset Management Inc. lifted its holdings in The Home Depot, Inc. (NYSE:HD – Free Report) by 2.3% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 4,507 shares of the home improvement retailer’s stock after acquiring an additional 103 shares during the quarter.
-Pegasus Asset Management Inc.’s holdings in Home Depot were worth $1,362,000 as of its most recent SEC filing.
+Pegasus Asset Management Inc. lifted its stake in The Home Depot, Inc. (NYSE:HD – Free Report) by 2.3% in the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 4,507 shares of the home improvement retailer’s stock after purchasing an additional 103 shares during the quarter.
+Pegasus Asset Management Inc.’s holdings in Home Depot were worth $1,362,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently made changes to their positions in HD.
-VisionPoint Advisory Group LLC purchased a new stake in Home Depot during the second quarter worth $26,000.
-Fairfield Bush & CO. purchased a new position in Home Depot during the first quarter valued at $27,000.
-KB Financial Partners LLC purchased a new position in Home Depot during the first quarter valued at $28,000.
-Studio Investment Management LLC purchased a new position in Home Depot during the fourth quarter valued at $32,000.
-Finally, Strategic Investment Solutions Inc. IL purchased a new position in Home Depot during the first quarter valued at $37,000.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in HD.
+Congress Wealth Management LLC DE increased its stake in Home Depot by 3.7% during the third quarter.
+Congress Wealth Management LLC DE now owns 88,444 shares of the home improvement retailer’s stock worth $26,725,000 after acquiring an additional 3,162 shares during the last quarter.
+Carnegie Capital Asset Management LLC increased its stake in Home Depot by 7.2% during the second quarter.
+Carnegie Capital Asset Management LLC now owns 47,911 shares of the home improvement retailer’s stock worth $14,883,000 after acquiring an additional 3,211 shares during the last quarter.
+Psagot Value Holdings Ltd. Israel increased its stake in Home Depot by 8.0% during the third quarter.
+Psagot Value Holdings Ltd. Israel now owns 2,700 shares of the home improvement retailer’s stock worth $819,000 after acquiring an additional 200 shares during the last quarter.
+National Pension Service increased its stake in Home Depot by 6.4% during the second quarter.
+National Pension Service now owns 1,543,616 shares of the home improvement retailer’s stock worth $475,156,000 after acquiring an additional 92,354 shares during the last quarter.
+Finally, Hoylecohen LLC grew its stake in shares of Home Depot by 3.6% in the third quarter.
+Hoylecohen LLC now owns 10,351 shares of the home improvement retailer’s stock valued at $3,128,000 after buying an additional 358 shares in the last quarter.
 Institutional investors and hedge funds own 68.34% of the company’s stock.

-The company also recently declared a quarterly dividend, which was paid on Thursday, December 14th.
-Investors of record on Thursday, November 30th were paid a $2.09 dividend.
-The ex-dividend date of this dividend was Wednesday, November 29th.
-This represents a $8.36 dividend on an annualized basis and a yield of 2.31%.
-Home Depot’s dividend payout ratio is currently 53.66%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, December 14th.
+Investors of record on Thursday, November 30th were given a $2.09 dividend.
+This represents a $8.36 annualized dividend and a yield of 2.31%.
+The ex-dividend date was Wednesday, November 29th.
+Home Depot’s dividend payout ratio (DPR) is presently 53.66%.

-In related news, CAO Kimberly R. Scardino sold 1,375 shares of Home Depot stock in a transaction that occurred on Wednesday, November 15th.
-The shares were sold at an average price of $306.51, for a total value of $421,451.25.
-Following the completion of the transaction, the chief accounting officer now owns 6,744 shares in the company, valued at $2,067,103.44.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In related news, CAO Kimberly R. Scardino sold 1,375 shares of Home Depot stock in a transaction that occurred on Wednesday, November 15th.
-The shares were sold at an average price of $306.51, for a total value of $421,451.25.
-Following the completion of the transaction, the chief accounting officer now owns 6,744 shares in the company, valued at $2,067,103.44.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, EVP William D. Bastek sold 1,612 shares of the business’s stock in a transaction that occurred on Tuesday, November 28th.
-The stock was sold at an average price of $313.90, for a total transaction of $506,006.80.
-Following the sale, the executive vice president now owns 17,966 shares of the company’s stock, valued at approximately $5,639,527.40.
+In related news, CAO Kimberly R. Scardino sold 1,375 shares of the business’s stock in a transaction dated Wednesday, November 15th.
+The stock was sold at an average price of $306.51, for a total value of $421,451.25.
+Following the transaction, the chief accounting officer now owns 6,744 shares in the company, valued at approximately $2,067,103.44.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other Home Depot news, CAO Kimberly R. Scardino sold 1,375 shares of the business’s stock in a transaction that occurred on Wednesday, November 15th.
+The stock was sold at an average price of $306.51, for a total transaction of $421,451.25.
+Following the transaction, the chief accounting officer now owns 6,744 shares in the company, valued at approximately $2,067,103.44.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Ann Marie Campbell sold 127 shares of the business’s stock in a transaction that occurred on Wednesday, November 22nd.
+The stock was sold at an average price of $307.07, for a total value of $38,997.89.
+Following the transaction, the executive vice president now owns 12,565 shares in the company, valued at approximately $3,858,334.55.
 The disclosure for this sale can be found here.
-Insiders sold 3,114 shares of company stock worth $966,456 over the last 90 days.
-0.19% of the stock is owned by insiders.
+Insiders have sold 3,114 shares of company stock worth $966,456 in the last quarter.
+Company insiders own 0.19% of the company’s stock.

 Home Depot Profile